adeusq/adeusq/README.md

-## Olá, me chamo Alba de Deus (: <br>
+## Hey! <br>

-Full Stack Developer at Hemoce. <br>
-Estudante de Análise e Desenvolvimento de Sistemas.
+My name is Alba de Deus.
+I currently work as a Full Stack developer at Hemoce and I am a student of systems analysis and development

 <div align="center">
   <a href="https://github.com/rafaballerini">